 Concrete related projects, technologies and innovations are all eligible to receive an award.
 The Institute’s Awards program caters for both large and small projects, as well as large and small organisations.

-For full details on the Awards for Excellence in Concrete, you can download the 2021 Entry Guidelines & Conditions.
+For full details on the Awards for Excellence in Concrete, you can download the 2023 Entry Guidelines & Conditions for guidance.

-The 2023 Awards for Excellence in Concrete program will open on 1 September 2022.
+Entries for the 2025 Awards for Excellence in Concrete program will open on 1 September 2024.

 The Submission Process